Buyer’s Agent: How Do I Find A Good One?

 • What experience do you have finding homes in my desired location and price range?

+Next, make sure your goals are clear.
 When describing your ideal home to potential agents, consider how well they understand your needs and preferences.
-The right agent for you will be someone who gets you and gets the industry.
+Ideally, they’ll hear what you’re looking for in a new home, and they’ll have a plan to get you as many of those features as possible while staying within your budget.
+The right agent for you will be someone who gets your goals and gets the industry.

 Let’s take a look at some common questions about buyer’s agents.

 Usually, the choice not to use a buyer’s agent comes down to money.
-The standard 6% commission fee gets split between the listing agent and the buyer’s agent.
-By not hiring a buyer’s agent, you can avoid the possibility of the seller increasing the cost of the home to compensate for paying the buyers agents’ commission.
+The commission fee gets split between the listing agent and the buyer’s agent.
+By not hiring a buyer’s agent, you can avoid the possibility of the seller increasing the cost of the home to compensate for paying the buyer’s agent’s commission.

-Real estate agents used to be the only way home buyers could access information about homes on the market.
-Today, you can find property details online, including house listings, sales prices, crime rates and more, With easier access to information, some buyers opt to house hunt on their own on their own and try to save money by avoiding agent commissions.
+Real estate agents used to be the only resource for home buyers to access information about homes on the market.
+Today, you can find property details online, including house listings, sales prices and crime rates.
+With easier access to information, some buyers opt to house hunt on their own, trying to save money by avoiding agent commissions.

-Narrowing your home search before hiring a buyer’s agent can be beneficial because it lets you see current market trends – but it’s not always necessary.
-We recommend recruiting a buyer’s agent as soon as you find an agent who is the right fit because it can help make buying a house more manageable.
-Regardless of how much research you do, a buyer’s agent will have the experience and resources to help you get the best deal possible.
+Recruit a buyer’s agent as soon as you find the right fit because it can help make buying a house more manageable.
+Regardless of how much research you do, a buyer’s agent has the experience and resources to help you get the best deal.
+You can narrow your home search before hiring a buyer’s agent to see current market trends, but it’s not always necessary.

 In most cases, the seller pays the commission of both the seller’s agent and the buyer’s agent.
 If a seller wants the buyer to pay the buyer’s agent’s commission, they must negotiate with the buyer and come to an agreement.
 The purchase agreement outlines who pays the agent’s commission.
 Both parties will sign an agreement at the beginning of the real estate transaction.